Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 • Understand what to expect,

-• Be up to speed on the topics and modules that are planned to be covered in a lesson, and
+• Be up to speed on the topics and modules that will be covered in a lesson, and

 What are the key components of a lesson plan?

-Depending on the facility you work at and your personal style and preferences, you can make your lesson plans more or less personalized and stylized.
+Depending on the facility you work at and your personal style and preferences, you can make your lesson plans more or less customized and stylized.

 However, regardless of your specific approach, it’s important to always keep in mind the 5 main parts of a lesson plan and structure your lesson plan templates around these.

-The 5 critical components of a lesson plan are:
+The 5 key components of a lesson plan are:

 1. Subject area — the topic you’re focusing on for the duration of the lesson,